RazielHanan/DroneGuidanceProject/README.md

 inputs - user position, destination position, obstacles positions and velocities.

-functionality - here we will call 'get_best_angle' by iterations. every iteration we will change the starting position of the user 1 step to the best angle from the last iteration (starting from the real position and end in the destination position). in this way we will get a complete path from the current user position to the destination.
+functionality - here we will call 'get_best_angle' by iterations. every iteration we will change the starting position of the user 1 step to the best angle from the last iteration (starting from the real position and end in the destination position). in this way we will get a complete path from the current user position to the destination. in order to check the performances of the algorithm, we will write the calculation time of each iteration to log file.

 > #### Drone Control Loop for tracking the user: